mattboyer/PYaffs/README.md

 #PYaffs

-This is a python library and CLI tool to access the YAFFS filesystem stored in a raw NAND flash dump taken from a MTK-based Android phone I own
+This is a python library and CLI tool to access the YAFFS filesystem stored in a raw NAND flash dump taken from a [MediaTek](http://www.mediatek.com/)-based Android phone I own.

 **Warning** This is highly experimental and the product of a reverse-engineering effort based on a single NAND dump.
 I don't expect this to work on any other dump, and neither should you.